Company Bottling Water In Chaffee County Met With Strong Opposition

 SALIDA, Colo.
 (CBS4) – Nestle Waters, now known as BlueTrition, will renew its contract to pump water from the Upper Arkansas River Basin for bottled water production.
 With the historic drought, the agreement has been met with opposition.

 “Today we’re just trying to do damage control frankly.
 We need restorations that don’t allow pumping in a way that’s going to injure our aquifer and more than anything we need to have an environmental professional ecological review.
-There has not been one done since 2009,” said Angie Thompson, a spokeswoman at the Central Colorado Climate Coalition.READ MORE: I-70 Closed Through Glenwood Canyon Due To Flash Flood Warning
+There has not been one done since 2009,” said Angie Thompson, a spokeswoman at the Central Colorado Climate Coalition.READ MORE: Strawberry Fields Plans For Marijuana Home Delivery, A First For Denver

 Thompson was among about 20 people protesting outside the Chaffee County Courthouse Tuesday, hoping to influence commissioners to make considerations before agreeing upon the conditions of the permit.